 Hallway lights, for example, will need to be well-lit, while dining areas can rely on softer, more ambient lighting.

-Guests’ rooms should layer a range of different kinds of lights as multiple needs have to be catered towards in these spaces.
+When considering how to light a hotel room, you might think about the fact that guests’ rooms should layer a range of different kinds of lights as multiple needs have to be catered towards in these spaces.
 Basic light layering comes down to the combination of three kinds of lighting:

 These layers ensure that a room is both functional and provides the right kind of atmosphere.
 For an even more sophisticated space, you should think about whether the following would work for your hotel rooms: